 In these multiple images of Bruce Willis, there are several nonverbal variations of the actor - including a pseudo smile, contempt, a sincere suppressed smile and and a true/sincere smile.
 In each of these five examples the wide angle of "John McClane" is pictured first and its cropped close-up of his eyes are below.
 In the image above (Willis No. 1), Bruce's mouth is asymmetric.
-With one-sided smiles, several scenarios should spring to mind: contempt, a false smile (aka a fake or pseudo smile), a true but suppressed smile or a smile just as it's beginning to form.
+With one-sided smiles, several scenarios should spring to mind: contempt, regret, a false smile (aka a fake or pseudo smile), a true but suppressed smile or a smile just as it's beginning to form.
 Bruce's right nostril is dilated and his "mustache area" is tightened.

 Look at the close up of his eyes below.
 For a true smile to be present, the eyelids must be partially closed - which is present here AND there must be a prominent concave-up dynamic (temporary) furrow in the lower eyelid(s).
 This is not seen below.
 Thus this body language facial expression is one of contempt.

-Willis No. 2: Here, the Die Hard hero's mouth is only slightly asymmetric - however the tilt & turn of his head/neck makes his mouth appear more one-sided.
+Willis No. 2: Here, the Die Hard hero's mouth is not asymmetric - however the tilt & turn of his head/neck makes his mouth appear more one-sided.
 When we don't turn our head directly at the person at who our eyes are looking, it's a nonverbal indicator that they're either not liked (or worse), not trusted or not respected.
 Willis' eyelids (below) are very similar to the example in Willis No. 1.
 This smile is false and thus insincere.